Call Today! Free Immediate Response 818-781-1570

 Again, in some misdemeanor cases, your criminal lawyer might be able to appear on your behalf.

-Plea Bargaining With Prosecutor
+Plea Bargaining with Prosecutor

 After the court arraignment, your criminal defense lawyer and the Kern County prosecutor will discuss an attempt to resolve the criminal case with a plea bargain.